Create a Home Cinema, Media Room, or Man Cave for Your Lifestyle

 Depending on the number of speakers you have chosen for your home theater system, you will want to put serious consideration into the right type of surge protection for your whole system.
 If there were to be a lightning strike or a power outage, you would be devastated to find out that parts of your system were fried and in need of replacement.
 While you may not think about it too much, it can be risky to plug any of your audio and video gear into unprotected outlets.
 Besides the obvious danger of lightning, there are other, smaller power surges, spikes, and sags that occur almost daily.
 They are small enough that most people never notice them, but they can cause damage to your equipment, which means that you want to make sure to select a surge protector that is appropriate to the needs of your home theater system.

-Depending on what you desire for the look and feel of the room where your home theater system will be, you should think about placing some of the equipment in a cabinet, closet, or free space.
+Home theater seating, equipment placement, concealed speakers and lighting all contribute to the overall aesthetics and design of your home theater.
+Our design team will recommend the elements of design that will help you create the perfect experience.
 Each design choice has pros and cons, and we are happy to help you go through each option carefully so that you can make the best choice for your room.
 Maddox AV has the industry experience and knowledge to help you create the home theater system you want.
 Call us today!

 You probably never notice when you are in a movie theater just how many different elements contribute to noise absorption to create the best possible viewing experience such as the type of flooring, materials on the walls, or even the upholstery on the seating.
 When you are creating your home theater, you need to consider all of the factors that will either enhance or detract from the audio portion of your movies.
 If your room is carpeted, it will be much more effective than a hard floor at absorbing unwanted sound echoes and uneven bass.
 Hard floors are more reflective and cause something referred to as unwanted audio artifacts.
 To avoid echoes, reverberations, and other unwanted audio effects, be sure to choose the right type of flooring for your home theater.